OmoEsther/Oracle-Tutorial/README.md

 Breakdown of the function

 - It takes in two parameters from the caller, the latitude and the longitude as ints so it can support negative inputs from the caller, as the range for latitudes is -90 to 90 and -180 to 180 for longitudes
+- Next we send the fee to the on chain oracle address so it doesn't run of funds to pay for gas.
 - Next it generates a unique request Id, so the off-chain can be able to keep track of different requests.
 It uses a combination of the timestamp, caller address and the contract's nonce to generate this id.
 This ID is returned after the function is completed.
 - Lastly it emits the trigger event so the off-chain oracle can get notified of a new requests, it sends the requestId along with the latitude and longitude.
 Then it increments the nonce.